Aaja Meri Jaan: Production

 The top cast Krishan Kumar and Tanya Singh made their debuts in the film.
 Tanya Singh, the daughter of music composer and singer Ajit Singh, was 17 when she signed up for the film.
-Kishan Kumar is the brother of producer Gulshan Kumar.
+Krishan Kumar is the brother of producer Gulshan Kumar.
 The film budget was 2 Crore rupees.

 The pair got married a decade later.

-Singer Sonu Nigam also started his film singing career with film's song "O Aasman Wale Zameen Par Utar Ke Dekh".
+Singer Sonu Nigam also started his film singing career with film's song "O Aasmanwale Zameen Par Utarke Dekh".

 Soundtrack

 The music was composed by Amar-Utpal.